Adobe-CEP/Getting-Started-guides/weather/readme.md

 As we saw in the previous section's `index.html` code, the client-side JavaScript for this extension is located at `./com.cep.weather-simple/client/js/index.js`.
 We will look at this `index.js` file in this section.

-Note that nothing in this section is specifically related to CEP.
+Note that nothing in this section is specifically unique to CEP.
 This section is all about client-side JavaScript that will set the stage for interacting with CEP features in the next sections.

 ### Create references to the UI elements